3 Ingredient Paleo Hot Chocolate

 Instructions

-- Add the milk to a small saucepan and turn the heat to medium-low.
+- Warm the Milk: Pour the unsweetened almond milk into a small saucepan and set the heat to medium-low.
+Gently warm the milk, stirring occasionally, to prevent it from scorching.